American Toilets

 MIT (Massachusetts Institute of Technology) toilet.

-Also see the Toilets of Higher Education page for more on this toilet.
+Also see the Toilets of Higher Education page for more on these toilets.

 Harvard toilet.